forem/forem/docs/frontend/preact.md

 PropTypes can become repetitive.
 In simple cases where a PropType is a string or number, this duplication is expected.
 For commonly used entities in the DEV project, common PropTypes exist.
-All common PropTypes are located in the `/app/javascript/src/components/common-prop-types`.
+All common PropTypes are located in the `/app/javascript/src/components/common-prop-types` folder.
 For example, the user entity that is referenced in many parts of the DEV codebase.

 ```javascript
 import PropTypes from 'prop-types';